tryton/trytond/doc/topics/views/index.rst

     * ``fill``: A boolean to specify if the last column must fill the remaining free space in the view.

-    * ``toolbar``: A boolean to specify on tree, if there is a toolbar on the left that takes the first elements of the tree (like for the menu).
+    * ``keyword_open``: A boolean to specify if the client should look for a tree_open action on double click instead of switching view.

 field
 ^^^^^